On groups with $S^2$ Bowditch boundary: Relatively hyperbolic groups and their boundaries

 \begin{definition} The triple $(G, \mathcal{P} ,S)$ is said to have {\it bounded coset penetration} if for each $\lambda\ge1$, there is a constant $a=a(\lambda)$ such that if $\gamma$ and $\gamma'$ are $(\lambda,0)$ quasi-geodesics without backtracking in $\hat \Gamma$ and with the same endpoints, then \begin{enumerate} \item[(i)] if $\gamma$ penetrates some $P\in\ca P$, but $\gamma'$ does not, then the distance between the entering and exiting vertices of $\gamma$ in $\Ga(P)$ is at most $a$; and \item[(ii)] if $\gamma$ and $\gamma'$ both penetrate $P$, then the distance between the entering vertices of $\gamma$ and $\gamma'$ in $\Ga(P)$ is at most $a$, and similarly for the exiting vertices. \end{enumerate} \end{definition}

 {\it Relative hyperbolicity and Bowditch boundary.} The pair $(G, \mathcal{P})$ is called \emph{relatively hyperbolic} when $\hat \Gamma(G, \mathcal{P}, S)$ is hyperbolic and satisfies bounded coset penetration \cite{farb-rel-hyp}.
-To equip $(G,\ca P)$ with a boundary, Bowditch \cite{bowditch} used an equivalent definition: $(G,\ca P)$ is relatively hyperbolic if there exists a \emph{fine} $\de$-hyperbolic graph $K$ with a $G$-action so that $\ca P$ is the set of infinite vertex stabilizers.
+To equip $(G,\ca P)$ with a boundary, Bowditch \cite{bowditch} used an equivalent definition: $(G,\ca P)$ is relatively hyperbolic if there exists a \emph{fine} $\de$-hyperbolic graph $K$ with a $G$-action so that there are finitely many orbits of edges and $\ca P$ is the set of infinite vertex stabilizers.
 A graph is {\it fine} if each edge is in finitely many cycles of length $n$, for each $n$.
 Then the Bowditch boundary is defined as $\pa_B(G,\ca P):=\pa K\cup V_\infty(K)$, where $V_\infty(K)\sbs V(K)$ is the set of vertices of $K$ with infinite valence.
-If the $G$-action on $K$ is geometrically finite, then $\ca P=\vn$ and this recovers the Gromov boundary of a hyperbolic group $\pa G=\pa K$.
+If the $G$-action on $K$ is geometric, then $\ca P=\vn$ and this recovers the Gromov boundary of a hyperbolic group $\pa G=\pa K$.

+An alternate definition of relatively hyperbolic is that $G$ acts geometrically finitely on a proper geodesic metric space \cite[Definition 1]{bowditch}.
+In particular, this implies that for each $P\in\ca P$, the action of $P$ on $\pa_B(G,\ca P)\setminus\{*_P\}$ is properly discontinuous and cocompact.
+For the many equivalent notions of relative hyperbolicity, see \cite{hruskadef}.

 If $(G,\ca P)$ is relatively hyperbolic, then the coned-off Cayley graph $\hat\Ga$ is a fine hyperbolic graph \cite{Dahmanithesis}.
 In this case $V_\infty(\hat\Ga)\simeq\ca P$, so we can describe $\pa_B(G,\ca P)$ as